MauveMagician/protect-the-heart-planet/README.md

 Heroic Asset Series Creature Pack used in this program is made by Aleksandr Makarov.
 This project does not contain the entire asset pack. https://iknowkingrabbit.itch.io/heroic-creature-pack

 Fire Elemental sprite by Ahmet Avci (OpenGameArt user Elthen).
 Patreon page: https://www.patreon.com/elthen https://opengameart.org/content/pixel-art-fire-elemental-sprites

+8-Bit SFX library used in this program is made by Beep Yeah!.
+This project does not contain the entire asset pack. https://beepyeah.itch.io/8-bit-sfx-pack